The Allergy Season Basics:

 If you’ve suffered from allergies, you’re likely to be aware that there can be numerous symptoms.
 In mild cases, you may have a slightly itchy nose, but more severe cases may result in constant sneezing, red, itchy eyes and a runny nose that can be debilitating.
 Allergens may also be a problem for asthma sufferers, with allergens responsible for approximately 80% of asthma cases.

-Ultimately, if you or a loved one has allergies, you’ll already appreciate how they can impact your quality of life.
+Ultimately, if you or a loved one has allergies, you’ll already appreciate how they can impact your quality of life in our Greate Toronto Aria.
 If you’re struggling with ongoing symptoms, you’re likely to feel irritable and miserable, which is bound to impact your productivity and mood.
 However, there are a few things that you can do inside your home to alleviate your symptoms.

 Regularly Change Your Bedding: